 Photo: Wright Brothers | Wikimedia Commons

-The Ford Tri-Motor, the first passenger plane, was built from aluminum.
+However, the Ford Tri-Motor – the first passenger plane – was built from aluminum.
 This advancement led to more circular airframes and wings composed of multiple metal sections bolted together.
-Control surfaces like ailerons, rudders, flaps, and elevators were crafted from aluminum alloy frames; in some models, such as the Douglas DC-3, these surfaces were covered with fabric.
+Control surfaces like ailerons, rudders, flaps, and elevators were crafted from aluminum alloy frames.
+In some models (notably the Douglas DC-3), these surfaces were covered with fabric.

 As aviation progressed, manufacturers incorporated metals like steel and titanium to enhance heat resistance, corrosion resistance, and structural strength.
-The Boeing 747 exemplifies this approach, being primarily constructed from aluminum with select components made from other metals and alloys.
+The Boeing 747 (the widebody that later came to be known as the “Queen of the Skies”) constructed from aluminum (with select components made from other metals and alloys) exemplified this approach.

 photo: Jon Proctor |Wikimedia commons